 The DCRI is partnering with the Duke-Margolis Center for Health Policy to coordinate resources across Duke and change how scientific discoveries inform policymaking.
 With the Center for Population Health Sciences, the DCRI and Duke-Margolis are actively pursuing an acquisition of Center for Medicare and Medicaid Services claims data that will enable faculty to investigate longitudinal outcomes for questions on clinical outcomes, population health measures, and measures of value and accountable care.
 Together, the centers are developing outreach, documentation, and governance to maximize access and maintain the highest levels of research integrity and academic productivity.

 Adrian Hernandez, MD, MHS

 Adrian Hernandez, MD, MHS, is a cardiologist with extensive experience in clinical research ranging from clinical trials to outcomes and health services research.
-He is the Director of Health Services and Outcomes Research and a Faculty Associate Director of the DCRI.
+He is the Vice Dean for Clinical Research at Duke University School of Medicine and a Faculty Associate Director of the DCRI.
 He leads research programs focused on understanding population health, generating real-world evidence, and improving patient-centered outcomes through development of new therapies and better care delivery in our national health system.